npm/rfcs/accepted/0000-parent-package.md

 For local development of the child package or a workspace the following adjustments could be made:

-  * ` npm list` will mark packages coming from a parent `package.json`.
-Also,  overrides in the package tree should be identifyable.
+  * `npm list` will output the combined dependency tree.
+It should additionally output the version of the resolved parent package.

  * `npm outdated` command would also need to be updated to check for an outdated parent `package.json`.
- * Parent `package.json` needs to work with local files, links and workspaces too.
+The package could end up in the outdated output twice, once as dependency of the child and once as parent of the child.
+Therefore, the parent package name should somehow be marked, either as seperate entry or with a suffix to the package name such as `(parent)`.

- * `npm run` should mark and list `scripts` from the parent `package.json`.
-Also,  overrides should be identifyable.
-Of course you should also be able to run inherited scripts. ;)
+ * `npm run` should additionally also list and run inherited scripts.
  * `npm update` should also be able to update the parent `package.json`.

+Additionally an argument `--parent` should be introduced to `npm list` and `npm update`:

+* For `npm list` this would allow the user to see only inherited dependencies.
+This works similar to how `--dev` or `--prod` work today.
+* For `npm update` this would allow to only update the parent.
+This would help in a scenario where package `foo` is both a parent and a dependency of `bar`.
+Today, users can run `npm update foo`.
+This would still only update the dependency of `bar`.
+However, if they want to update the parent of bar they can simply run `npm update --parent`.

 ## Rationale and Alternatives